Raj Banauli: Banauli Vidyapati Dih (Mahottari)

 In the Mahottari district, there is a historical site related to Maithili poet Vidyapati located at Banauli village of the Pipara Rural Municipality known as Banauli Vidyapati Dih.
 This site has been claimed as the location of the Banauli Raj.
 According to the book "Journal of the Asiatic Society of Bengal, Volume 73, Part 1 published in 1907" the Raj Banauli is 30 miles north from Darbhanga.
 The present distance of the Banauli Vidyapati Dih of the Mahottari district is approximately 36 miles from Darbhanga in north direction, which is nearly same as mentioned in the book.

 Banauli (Saptari)

-According to historian cum professor Vasudevalal Das, Puraditya was the king of Saptari on eastern side of Kamala river.
-In the Saptari district, there is a village named Banauli near Khando Khola, which is claimed to be the location of Raj Banauli.
+According to historian cum professor Basudev Lal Das, Puraditya was the king of Saptari on the eastern side of Kamala river.
+In the Saptari district, there is a village named Banauli near Khando river, which is claimed to be the location of Raj Banauli.